realmichaelhoffert/realmichaelhoffert.github.io/_pages/background-interests.md

 # Athletics
 ![Race](/images/MH_XC_3.jpg){: .align-right}
 The outdoors aren't only an inspiration for my career as a scientist, but are also an outlet for my energy.
-The activities I pursue outside and outside of my work are my way of testing my limits and discovering beautiful places wherever I go.
+The activities I pursue outside of my work are my way of testing my limits and discovering beautiful places wherever I go.
 Running, skiing (Nordic, but recently my crashing skills have found a new calling on the slopes), and biking form a year-round schedule of activities that ensure I never get bored.
 After competing in Nordic skiing, Ultimate Frisbee, and running in high school, I joined Carleton's NCAA DIII cross-country and track teams, where I was a team co-captain.
 Since then, I've hung up the spikes and focused my need for speed on mountain biking.